ribbit56/ThemeColors/README.md

 3. Click "Analyze Colors" to extract the most common colors
 4. Select a color to use as the base for your theme
 5. Customize individual theme colors as needed
-6. Adjust typography settings to match your design
+6. View the dashboard preview to see how your colors work together
 7. Export your theme in your preferred format

 ## Technical Details